Maruthamalai Temple in Coimbatore – A Divine Abode of Lord Murugan

 • Devotees carry Kavadi as an offering to Lord Murugan.

-• Special abishekams (ritual bathing of the deity) and processions take place.
+• Special abishekams (ritual bathing of the deity) processions take place.

 2. Panguni Uthiram (March – April)

-• Celebrates the celestial wedding of Lord Murugan and Goddess Deivanai.
+• Celebrates the celestial wedding of Lord Murugan Goddess Deivanai.

-• Devotees participate in special poojas and temple rituals.
+• Devotees participate in special poojas temple rituals.

 3. Skanda Sashti (October – November)

-• The festival concludes with a grand procession and re-enactment of the battle.
+• The festival concludes with a grand procession re enactment of the battle.

 4. Karthigai Deepam (November – December)